exakat/php-dictionary/dictionary/abstract.ini.rst

 Traits may have abstract methods, and they don't have to be labelled abstract.
 On the other hand, any class that holds such a trait must either overwrite the abstract methods, or be itself declared abstract.

-Interfaces acts has implicit and systematic abstract classes: each of the methods in an interface is implicitely considered abstract.
+Interfaces acts has implicit and systematic abstract classes: each of the methods in an interface is implicitly considered abstract.

 An abstract method may be made concrete.
 It cannot be turned back into an abstract method later.